Tony Haynes (American musician): Lyricist and songwriter

 In 1990 Haynes, partnered Laney Stewart.
 Their songs were recorded by Evelyn Champagne King, Karyn White, Ritual of Love and Chante Moore.
 "Candlelight and You" and "Who Do I Turn To", Nicki Richards, Altitude, Regina Belle, Louis Price, Charlie Wilson, Sue Ann Carwell, Tichina Arnold, IV Xample, Ebony Vibe Everlasting and Go West.
 Stewart and Haynes began working with Jimmy Jam & Terry Lewis and during this period Haynes signed a co-publishing deal with Polygram Music Publishing which later became Universal Music Publishing.
 Stewart and Haynes influences were Louil Silas, Jr., Benny Medina and Quincy Jones.
 Stewart and Haynes also experienced great success with "Never Let Them See You Sweat" by Go West (band), which was featured in White Men Can't Jump and "Candlelight and You," recorded by Keith Washington and Chanté Moore, which was featured in House Party.
 Through Louil Silas, Jr., Haynes met Teddy Riley and co-wrote "Get Away".
 It was recorded by Bobby Brown on his album Bobby.
 It was also a #1 dance song.

 From 1993 to 2016, Haynes also wrote songs recorded by Sounds of Blackness, Jade "Hold Me Close" with Vassal Benford, Jeremy Jordan "Girl You Got It Going On" with Rhett Lawrence and "Wanna Girl" with Keith Thomas, Peabo Bryson "Love Will Take Care Of You" with Keith Thomas, as well as songs recorded by Barry Lather, Immature IMx, For Lovers Only, Jesse Campbell "A Woman in Love" from Angela Bofill I Try, Anthology, Keith Sweat from his album "Dress to Impress" and Kuh Ledesma from her album Precious.
 Collaborating with Preston Glass, Haynes wrote songs for Brenda Holloway, and Evelyn Champagne King, and Karyn White.
+Tony Haynes is the writer and co-producer of "The (Unauthorized) I Hate Barney Songbook" (1994), performed by Freda Payne.